A Rose Red City, Half As Old As Time!

 To my mind, it is the long preparatory trek through the narrow path – the 1.2 km gorge called the Siq – that lays the groundwork for the dramatic unveiling of the city of Petra.

-A natural geological fault, eroded smooth by sand, water and wind, and with walls of up to 182 metres (600 feet) high, this is the grand entrance to the city, once topped by a triumphal arch.
-Interspersed with eroded shrines and votive niches, it narrows to less than 3 metres at some points, and as you turn into the final bend, you come upon with breathtaking, unexpected suddenness, the marvelous Al Kazhneh!
+A natural geological fault eroded smooth by sand, water and wind, and with walls of up to 182 metres (600 feet) high, this is the grand entrance to the city. once topped by a triumphal arch.
+Interspersed with eroded shrines and votive niches, it narrows to less than 3 metres at some points and as you turn into the final bend, you come upon with breathtaking, unexpected suddenness, the marvellous Al Kazhneh!

 Was it a tomb?
 A temple?
 A library?
-Its uncanny resemblance to the facades of well known libraries like the one in Ephesus, and its similar floor plan, make the latter highly plausible.
+Its uncanny resemblance to the facades of well known libraries like the one in Ephesus and the similar floor plan, make the latter highly plausible.
 But no one really knows for sure.
 The Tholos or urn at the top was rumoured to have held the Pharaoh’s treasure – hence the name – but that wasn’t proved either.

 Then wander off into the bowels of the incredible Nabatean city to seek out more of its equally impressive, if less dramatic treasures.
 Every single one underscoring the ability of this remarkable nomadic Arab tribe to control and channelise water, and build a showpiece worthy of any Hellenistic neighbour……tombs, temples, theatre and all!
 Not built up from the ground, but every inch hand hewn from the surrounding pink sandstone.
 Most, as early as the 1st century AD!

 Petra’s inhabitants – the Bedul (gypsy) Bedouins – have been living in caves inside the site for centuries.
 Although technically relocated to Umm Sayhun, a neighbouring village, where they have been provided housing and modern amenities on condition that they are the only people allowed to work inside the UNESCO site, most assert this is, and will always remain, their true home.
 They subsist on tourist dollars and some claim they return to their cave homes when the tourists leave.

 # The title is the last line from the poem ‘Petra‘ by John William Burgon